SayHelloGmbH/progressive-wordpress/README.md

 # Progressive WordPress

 ## Description
 It has never been easier to add progressive web app features (PWA) to your WordPress website.
-It even supports [Accelerate Mobile Pages (AMP)](https://www.ampproject.org/) and is compatible with [OneSignal](https://onesignal.com/)!
+It even supports [Accelerate Mobile Pages (AMP)](https://www.ampproject.org/).

 ### Add to homescreen
 Provide an **integrated** user experience!